-Gompany has reasonably and in good faith determined that the Consultant has breached the terms of this Consulting Agreement, including, without limitation, if the Consultant has failed to properly perform the Services.
+(6) Termination.
+The Company may not terminate this Consulting Agreement prior to the end of the Term unless the Company has reasonably and in good faith determined that the Consultant has breached the terms of this Consulting Agreement, including, without limitation, if the Consultant has failed to properly perform the Services.
 In such case, the Company shall pay Consultant any Fees then due and payable for any Services completed through the date of such termination, and no further amounts shall be due to Consultant from the Company.
 Consultant may, at any time and for any reason, terminate this Consulting Agreement upon thirty (30) days' written notice.
-If either the Company or the Consultant exercises their rights and privileges with respect to terminating this Consulting Agreement, both parties realize that any adverse, disparaging comments about the other could cause irreparable harm to their business and reputation, and for that reason, the Consultant will refrain from making any negative or adverse comments about the Company and its business, directors and officers, and the Company will instruct its directors and officers not to, directly or indirectly, or encourage other employees not to, make negative or adverse comments about Consultant and Consultant's performance.
+If either the Company or the Consultant exercises their rights and privileges with respect to terminating this Consulting Agreement, both parties realize that any adverse, disparaging comments about the other could cause comments about the Company and its business, directors and officers, and the Company will instruct its directors and officers not to, directly or indirectly, or encourage other employees not to, make negative or adverse comments about Consultant and Consultant's performance.
 If the person or persons referenced in the preceding sentence act contrary to this provision, upon learning of such act, the Company will direct such persons to cease and desist from engaging in the negative or adverse conduct.